aerospike2/genelife/README.md

 ### Development of graphics and efficient gene representation

-Following the initial simple python code, optimized versions in C were written (i) with long integer representation of genes, executable target and directory name fastgenegol (ii) fast video display was done initially with VT100 terminal using control of colors and cursor position (iii) genes of arbitrary length were implemented efficiently using gmpy2 arbitrary precision integers, following initial 64 bit integer implementation
+Following the initial simple python code, optimized versions in C were written
+1.  with long integer representation of genes, executable target and directory name fastgenegol
+2.  fast video display was done initially with VT100 terminal using control of colors and cursor position
+3.  genes of arbitrary length were implemented efficiently using gmpy2 arbitrary precision integers, following initial 64 bit integer implementation
-(iv) Norman then piped the display to a pygame python display to take advantage of high qual graphics: dispgenegol (v) John then integrated python (matplotlib) animate display with C subroutine subgenelife for genelife.py
+4. Norman then piped the display to a pygame python display to take advantage of high qual graphics: dispgenegol
+5. John then integrated python (matplotlib) animate display with C subroutine subgenelife for genelife.py

 ### Evolutionary Activity